HIKING WITH DOGS (BRINGING YOUR BEST FRIEND)

 No one hiking in the woods should go off the trail and damage the wildlife.
 This applies to you as well as to your dog.
 If you find him rooting in something, encourage him to stop, and prevent him from disturbing the wildlife.

 Finally, all of the wrappers or supplies you bring in should come back out with you.
 Also, you should carry something to pick up after your dog's waste.
-This is good etiquette regarding Leave No Trace guidelines.
+This is good etiquette regarding Leave No Trace principles.

 Subscribe to our Newsletter!